Kelly Babstock: Professional

 On May 2, 2020, Babstock announced her return to the NWHL, signing with the Canadian expansion team, the Toronto Six, for the 2020–21 NWHL season.
 She joined four former PWHPA players already signed with the Six, including former Connecticut Whale teammates Shiann Darkangelo and Emma Greco.
-On returning to the NWHL after a year with the PWHPA, she explained, "I realized the [PWH]PA’s goals didn’t match mine and the NWHL’s matches with my goals.
-So I’m excited to play hockey again."
+On returning to the NWHL after a year with the PWHPA, she explained, "I realized the [PWH]PA's goals didn't match mine and the NWHL's matches with my goals.
+So I'm excited to play hockey again."
 On October 15, 2020, it was announced that the Six had traded her to the Metropolitan Riveters in exchange for the Riveters' first round pick in the 2021 NWHL Draft and second round pick in 2022.

-She became the fourth player in NWHL history to reach 100 career penalty minutes in the opening game of the 2020–21 NWHL season, also picking two assists as the Riveters defeated the Six 2–0.
+In the opening game of the 2020–21 NWHL season, she became the fourth player in NWHL history to reach 100 career penalty minutes (PIM) and also picked up two assists as the Riveters defeated the Six 2–0.
+A number of issues plagued the league and the Riveters specifically during the 2020–21 season, which culminated in the team playing only three games.

+Babstock led the team in penalty minutes during the 2021–22 PHF season, collecting 30 minutes in twenty games and finishing second in the league for PIM behind the Boston Pride's Kaleigh Fratkin (34 PIM).
+She ranked fifth on the Riveters for scoring, with thirteen points from five goals and eight assists.

+In the 2022–23 PHF season, she tied captain Madison Packer as the Riveters' points leader after scoring 21 points in 24 regular season games – her best points total since her rookie season with the Whale in 2015–16.
+She was selected to play for Team Canada in the 2023 PHF All-Star Game, her third All-Star Game appearance.